-Caprese Salad is a vibrant and easy Italian salad, and one of my favorite summer salads!
-This authentic Caprese recipe has layers of juicy tomatoes, mozzarella cheese, and fresh basil that are stunning on a platter and so tasty with the simple dressing.
+Caprese Salad is a vibrant and easy Italian salad, and one of my favorite summer salads.
+This classic Caprese recipe has layers of juicy tomatoes, fresh mozzarella, and fresh basil, finished with olive oil, salt, pepper, and an optional drizzle of balsamic glaze.
+It’s stunning on a platter and so fresh and flavorful.

 Caprese salad drizzled with olive oil and balsamic glaze on white platter